-Still, the stuff of the meal itself, the food of England, is not nearly as awful as some make it out to be.
-With its double creams, rich puddings and straightforward flavors, it can be quite marvelous.
+In any case, the constituents of the meal itself, the food of the United Kingdom, is not nearly as bad as some have made it out to be.
+With its straightforward flavors, rich puddings and double creams, British food can be quite astounding.

 The British butcher wears a white smock and a straw boater.
 Perhaps his most important job has been to prepare the great roast beefs that anchor the traditional Sunday lunch feast.
-Roast beef is the national culinary pride.
-It is called a “joint,” and is served at midday on Sunday with roasted potatoes, Yorkshire pudding, two vegetables, a good strong horseradish, gravy, and mustard.
+Roast beef is the pride and jo of the Nation.
+It is called a “joint of beef,” and is served at lunchtime every Sunday with Yorkshire pudding, roast potatoes, two or more vegetables, a very strong horseradish sauce, beef gravy, and English mustard.
 The leftover joint could feed the family until Friday (traditionally fish day), recooked in a curry, pie, stew, or fried with cabbage, onions, and potatoes into the onomatopoeic “bubble and squeak.”

 The English are justifiably famous for their gardens, and the kitchen garden has long been a source for herbs and vegetables.
 But much of the flavoring in British cooking comes from further horizons than the garden out the back door.
 The Brits have long incorporated exotic spices.
-When the Frankish Normans invaded, they brought with them the spices of the east: cinnamon, saffron, mace, nutmeg, pepper, ginger.
+When the Normans invaded Britain, they arrived with eastern spices like saffron, cinnamon, nutmeg, mace, ginger and pepper.

 Spices were of course a handy way to mask slightly off meat.
 There is, in fact, a rule of Victorian etiquette that deems it less than polite to sniff at meat when it is on the fork.
 The affair with the spices of the East has continued, even to this day, and can be seen preserved in the tastes of the early American colonists, and in the caraway-, ginger-, and mace-laced cakes that grace the tea table.
 In this vein, the Brits have proven exceptionally good at condiments: strong mustards, horseradish, chutneys, vinegars, marmalades and jams, curries, even Worcestershire sauce.

 Now, the cynical may still say it’s a good thing the English have worked so hard at that which covers food.
-But, for a moment, imagine the perfect cup of tea accompanied by scones, with clotted cream and strawberry jam, a juicy slice of beef with a dollop of strong horseradish, or the perfect piece of Scottish smoked salmon, and you just may find your mouth watering at the thought of what the British have brought to the table.
+But, if you can, just picture a perfect cup of tea accompanied by scones with a side of clotted cream and homemade strawberry jam.
+How about slices of perfectly roasted beef with a teaspoon full of strong horseradish?
+Can you picture a perfectly thin-cut and piece of wild Scottish smoked salmon.
+You just may find that you have changed your mind at the thought of what the British Isles has brought to their culinary table.

 Formal English Dining